 Here's a list of local gems we visited during our time in the Bellingham area that we'd highly recommend you checkout when you pass through this quaint and charming town.

-Babygreens just might be my (Sara's) favorite spot in Bellingham: coffee, plants, and wine?!
+Babygreens just might be my (Sara's) favorite spot in Bellingham, Washington: coffee, plants, and wine?!
 Sip on coffee or grab an after work drink with friends in this bright, gorgeous space located in downtown Bellingham.
-It took all I had in me not to buy alllll the plants when I stopped by the shop.
+It took all I had in me not to buy all the plants when I stopped by the shop.

 If you know us then you know tacos are practically a staple food group in our diets.
 We stopped by Black Sheep because we heard this was their forte and man oh man were people right.
 They had some of the best homemade tortillas we've ever had and both the meat and veggie tacos were so full of flavor.
 Be sure to also grab an order of their queso dip-- you won't be disappointed!
 The airy space is historic and inviting with a great patio out front, making it the perfect stop when we passed through during the summer.

-Not gonna lie, I wanted to stop at Electric Beet because the name caught my attention when walking down the sidewalk.
-I'm also a sucker for brightly painted shop exteriors, and this juice shop had that, too.
 The juices we grabbed during a walk about town were healthy and refreshing which is just what we needed after a recent taco binge.
-Be sure to check it out if you're looking for a healthy option while you're in town!
+Be sure to check it out if you're looking for a healthy option while you're in Bellingham, Washington.

-Aslan is one of 13 local breweries in Bellingham.
-The Depot, which is just around the corner from Aslan's brewery and restaurant location, is the perfect place to grab a beer with friends on the patio or knock out some work in a quiet corner of their cozy taproom which is finished in unique art plus couches that'll make you want to get at least a second beer.
+Aslan is one of 13 local breweries in Bellingham, Washington.
+The Depot, which is just around the corner from Aslan's brewery and restaurant location, is the perfect place to grab a beer with friends on the patio or knock out some work in a quiet corner of their cozy taproom.
+The space is finished in unique art plus couches that'll make you want to get at least a second beer.
 It's hard to explain, but trust us, it's great vibe.

-Bellingham's Famers Market is one of the largest in the state!
-They don't just sale fresh produce though, but you can purchase baked goods, flowers, and even homemade goods such as soaps and arts made all in the local Bellingham area.
-Be sure you visit the market on an empty stomach because there are seemingly endless options of tasty treats!
+Bellingham's Famers Market is one of the largest in the state of Washington!
+They don't just sale fresh produce though, you can also purchase baked goods, flowers, and even homemade goods such as soaps and arts made all in the local Bellingham, Washington area.
+Be sure you visit the market on an empty stomach because there are seemingly endless options of tasty treats to enjoy.

-For a sweet treat, stop by Mallard for a scoop of locally made ice cream.
+For a sweet treat in Bellingham, Washington, stop by Mallard Ice Cream for a scoop of locally made ice cream.
 There you'll find traditional flavors like Cookies & Cream and Strawberry, as well as a rotating menu of more creative flavors such as Chocolate Basil Walnut and Rose.
 No matter if you're a traditional ice cream kind of person or like to try something a little more unique, they'll have something to meet your sweet tooth cravings.

 When you visit Bellingham, be sure to stop by Fairhaven, it's technically part of Bellingham but it sits just a couple of miles down the road and even has its own downtown district.
-When you go, we suggest grabbing a cup of coffee at Tony's then taking a walk around town and down to the waterfront.
+When you go, we suggest grabbing a cup of coffee at Harris Avenue Cafe (which says Tony's Coffee on the windows) then tak a walk around town and down to the waterfront.

-Looking for a nice scenic drive close to town?
-Look no further than Chuckanut Drive!
+Looking for a nice scenic drive close to Bellingham, Washington?
+Look no further than Chuckanut Drive.
 This highway runs right along the coast with rocky cliffs on one side and the bay on the other side.
 The views are superb the whole way as it winds through mossy woods and giant evergreens.
 Do be careful and watch for cyclists!

 While you're driving down Chuckanut Drive, be sure to stop off at Teddy Bear Cove for sunset.
 Take a short walk down the hill and you'll be met with a top notch view across the water.
 Bring a blanket (or hammock) and enjoy watching the boats float by and the sun sink lower.
 It's the perfect way to end the day!

-Looking for a place to enjoy the waterfront and maybe get in a nice morning jog?
+Looking for a place to enjoy the waterfront and maybe get in a nice morning jog while in Bellingham, Washington?
 Head to Boulevard and enjoy the walk between Fairhaven and Bellingham.
 The path is roughly 3 miles one way and Boulevard Park sits about halfway between Bellingham and Fairhaven.
 The path is a mix of paved, packed gravel, and boardwalk making it great for just about anything.
 After you finish your morning exercise, grab a cup of coffee at the Woods Coffee located in Boulevard Park.